LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Uplifting 2D visual representations into 3D

-Given a set of $m$ 2D training frames and the corresponding 3D scene obtained by Gaussian Splatting, our goal is to compute generic features $f_i$ in $\mathbb{R}^c$ for each Gaussian $i$, which would be effective for solving future downstream tasks, \emph{e.g.}, high-resolution semantic segmentation for new frames of the scene, or robot navigation.
-In other words, $f_i$ can be seen as an extension of the color function $c_i$, even though, for simplicity, we do not consider view-dependent features in this work.
+Given a 3D Gaussian Splatting scene representation, we propose a method to uplift any set of 2D features maps $\bf{F} = \{F_1,...,F_m\}$ associated to $m$ views into 3D.
+These features may be obtained from pretrained models~\cite{radford2021clip,oquab2024dinov2} or segmentation masks.
+The uplifted features ${\bf f}$ should allow for downstream 3D tasks, such as 3D segmentation, while being `faithful' when reprojected back in 2D.

-A natural approach is to consider a pre-trained vision model that provides 2D feature maps for each of the $m$ frames used in Gaussian splatting, and then devise a technique to \emph{uplift} these 2D feature maps into 3D.
-This uplifting principle can also be directly applied to semantic masks instead of generic features, as demonstrated in Section \ref{sec:exp}.
-Interestingly, once the features $f_i$ are computed for each Gaussian $i$, it is possible to \emph{render} two-dimensional feature maps for any new view, at a resolution that can be much higher than the feature maps computed for the $m$ training frames. \vsp \paragraph{Uplifting with simple aggregation.} We construct uplifted features for each 3D Gaussian of the 3D Gaussian Splatting scene as a weighted average of 2D features from all frames.
+\myparagraph{Uplifting with simple aggregation} We construct uplifted features for each 3D Gaussian of the Gaussian Splatting scene as a weighted average of 2D features from all frames.
 Each 2D feature $F_{d,p}$ from a frame at a given viewing direction $d$ and pixel $p$ contributes to the feature $f_i$ by a factor proportional to the rendering weight $w_{i}(d, p)$, if the Gaussian $i$ belongs to the ordered set $\mathcal{S}_{d,p}$ associated to the view/pixel pair $(d,p)$.
-The resulting features are then normalized to maintain the same order of magnitude as the original 2D features, thus resulting in the following simple equation:
+Denoting $\mathcal{S}_i = \{(d,p), i\in \mathcal{S}_{d,p}\}$ as the set of view/pixel pairs contributing to the feature $f_i$, the resulting features are defined as follows: